 Nostalgia and melancholy imbue Sim's work: it delves into nuances of the everyday and results in reflections that are conceptually engaging and beautiful.
 Through her work, Sim challenges her self-imposed paradigms by physically recording and recreating her daily experiences and environment, allowing her time to reflect on aspects of the human condition.

 Sim has exhibited extensively in group exhibitions nationally and internationally, including Powerhouse Museum, Sydney; Latrobe Regional Gallery, Victoria; Museum Bellerive, Zurich; Galerie Marzee, Netherlands; Museum voor Moderne Kunst, Arnhem; Museum of Arts + Crafts, Itami; Velvet da Vinci, San Francisco; SoFA New York and Chicago with Charon Kransen Arts.
 She has presented seven solo shows in Australia and the USA and has work in the collections of the Art Gallery of South Australia, Bundoora Homestead Art Centre, Melbourne, and Gallerie Marzee in the Netherlands.

-Sim lives and works in Melbourne as a contemporary jeweller, craftsperson, and artist, while also working as the Gallery Manager & Curator at Arts Project Australia.
+Sim lives and works in Melbourne as a contemporary jeweller, craftsperson, and artist, while also working as Curator & Gallery Manager at Arts Project Australia.
 A current Australia Council for the Arts Leadership Fellow, she is a Board Member of the Public Galleries Association of Victoria and a former Board Member at Craft.
-Sim has over 15 years experience as a maker and curator, and she finds her inspiration in nature and objects located in the everyday.
+Sim has over 15 years of experience as a maker and curator, and she finds her inspiration in nature and objects located in the everyday.
 Sim is an exhibiting jeweller in Melbourne Now at NGV in 2023 and is represented by Charon Kransen Arts, New York.